-Because of the fluid and dynamic situation (code for chaos!) these advisories may change frequently and quickly, so check the British FCO advice, the Australian smartraveller advice and the US Travel state advice for the latest.
+Due to the fluid and dynamic chaos unfolding in Mali, Government travel advisories may change fast, so check the British FCO advice, the Australian Smartraveller advice and the US Travel state advice for the latest information.
+But as it stands, most governments are advising against all travel to Mali, due to the risk of terrorism, kidnapping and violence.

 The coup sparked chaos, and there was widespread looting in the capital and many other towns.
-48 hours later the coup leader called for an end to looting and ordered troops back to their barracks - which seemed to happen.
-Although much order has been restored, a curfew in the capital lifted and the airport and borders reopened, the situation is unpredictable - with talk of a possible counter-coup.
+48 hours later the coup leader called for an end to looting and ordered troops back to their barracks.

 Al Qaeda has been active in the region since 2003, has kidnapped many westerners in that time and openly declares it will continue to do so.